-- Children younger than 5, but especially children younger than 2 years old - Children aged 6 months through 8 years who have never been vaccinated against influenza, or have an unknown vaccination history, should receive two doses of influenza vaccine, administered at least 4 weeks apart - Pregnant women (all trimesters), and up to two weeks post-partum - People ages 65 years and older - People of any age with medical conditions like asthma, diabetes, kidney, liver, lung or heart disease, neurological disease, and those who are immunocompromised - People who live in nursing homes and other long-term care facilities - People who live with or care for those at high risk for complications from flu, including healthcare personnel and caregivers of babies younger than six months - American Indians and Alaskan Natives - People who are morbidly obese contact the Help Desk at (505) 827-2356.
+- Children younger than 5, but especially children younger than 2 years old - Children aged 6 months through 8 years who have never been vaccinated against influenza, or have an unknown vaccination history, should receive two doses of influenza vaccine, administered at least 4 weeks apart - Pregnant women (all trimesters), and up to two weeks post-partum - People ages 65 years and older - People of any age with medical conditions like asthma, diabetes, kidney, liver, lung or heart disease, neurological disease, and those who are immunocompromised - People who live in nursing homes and other long-term care facilities - People who live with or care for those at high risk for complications from flu, including healthcare personnel and caregivers of babies younger than six months - Certain racial and ethnic minority groups, including non-Hispanic Black persons, Hispanic or Latino persons, and American Indian or Alaska Native persons - People with severe obesity (Body Mass Index of 40 kg/m2 or higher)

 All vaccinations for children and adults are required by law to be entered into the New Mexico State Immunization Information System (NMSIIS).
-If you need access, training, or assistance with using NMSIIS,
+If you need access, training, or assistance with using NMSIIS, contact the NMSIIS Help Desk at (505) 827-2356.

-The NMDOH encourages individuals with health insurance to contact their health care provider or pharmacist about getting a flu vaccine.
-NMDOH offers vaccinations for people without insurance or those who are otherwise not able to get vaccinated.
+NMHealth encourages individuals with health insurance to contact their health care provider or pharmacist about getting a flu vaccine.
+NMHealth offers vaccinations for people without insurance or those who are otherwise not able to get vaccinated.